mediapress-ltd/elixir-assignment/README.md

 ## Expected API

+The way it should work is as follows:

+- a user sends the GrapQL query to the server (Absinthe)
+- the server send the request to the REST API from Dark Sky (Tesla)
+- the server responds to the user with the data from DarkSky in the GrapQL format

+You can go ahead and create your own API key on  https://darksky.net/dev (it’s free)

 An example query and input can be found below.
 Think carefully of what type a field could be.

 > Amsterdam: 52.3667° N, 4.8945° E